the-general-lee/the-general-lee/README.md

-Here are some ideas to get you started:
+Here are a few things to get to know me:

 - 🔭 I’m currently working on Mobile App
 - 🌱 I’m currently learning ML: Linear Models